akiarie/blog/_posts/2020-08-25-assurance-propositions.md

    in our very lives, the sanctifying impact of his grace?

 14. Assurance, like every part of the Gospel, is a heavenly mystery, beyond the reach of the natural man.
-It is Spiritually discerned, and folly to those who are perishing.
+It is Spirit-discerned, and folly to those who are perishing.
 Moreover, _abusus non tollit usum_ (abuse does not destroy proper use): we cannot argue from the shipwrecks of faith which those who misunderstand this doctrine have made to its invalidity.
 Let us instead, without wavering or fearing, lift up our drooping hands and strengthen our weak knees, so that what is